beshoyrmansour/NgxAbleDemoApp/README.md

 `npm run lint`                  | Lint code
-`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json` `npm run docs`                  | Display project documentation `mddir`                         | Create directoryList.md file to contain project structure documentation `npm run env`                   | When building the application, you can specify the target environment using the additional flag `--env <name>` (do not
+`npm run translations:extract`  | Extract strings from code and templates to `src/app/translations/template.json` `npm run docs`                  | Display project documentation `mddir`                         | Create directoryList.md file to contain project structure documentation using [mddir](https://www.npmjs.com/package/mddir)
+`npm run env`                   | When building the application, you can specify the target environment using the additional flag `--env <name>` (do not